nf-core/viralrecon/docs/output.md

 ### Reference genome files

 A number of genome-specific files are generated by the pipeline because they are required for the downstream processing of the results.
-If the `--save_reference` parameter is provided then the Bowtie 2 alignment indices, BLAST and Kraken 2 databases generated by the pipeline will be saved in the `genome/` directory.
+If the `--save_reference` parameter is provided then the Bowtie 2 alignment indices, BLAST and Kraken 2 databases downloaded/generated by the pipeline will be saved in the `genome/` directory.
 It is recommended to use the `--save_reference` parameter if you are using the pipeline to build a Kraken 2 database for the host genome.
 This can be quite a time-consuming process and it permits their reuse for future runs of the pipeline or for other purposes.

 **Output files:**